LRDOC/SteamPlayerCount/README.md

 #### If you encounter a FileNotFoundError, ensure the CSV file is in the correct directory.
 For any issues with fetching data from the API, idk check your internet.

+## Credits
+https://steamdb.info/charts/ Exporting historical player count into CSV https://partner.steamgames.com/doc/webapi_overview#2 How to use Steam API https://vartree.blogspot.com/2012/11/harvesting-data-from-steam-community-api.html How to use Steam API (Better) https://steamwebapi.azurewebsites.net/ How to use Steam API (Better for seeing what I was looking at) https://steamcommunity.com/discussions/forum/10/1621726179562159409/ (Providing the game name with the game ID) https://www.youtube.com/watch?v=YEU75SfAfLE (From clueplc c for Constructing File Pathing) https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.html (How to Use Pandas and Dataframes)